MuhammedBuyukkinaci/My-Kubernetes-Notes/README.md

 12) There is a component named cloud controller manager.
 This components exists among managed cloud k8s services on AWS, Azure and GCP.

 13) kube-apiserver, etcd, kube-scheduler and kube-control-manager are known as control plane and working on master node.
+Master nodes have a taint named __node-role.kubernetes.io/master:NoSchedule__.

 14) Workload doesn't run on master nodes.
 Master nodes can be one or many.